ufersa/plataforma-sabia/README.md

 ## :file_folder: How This Repository is Organized

-This project codebase is organized into a 3 multi-package repository (a monorepo):
+This project codebase is organized in a monorepo:

 - [admin](packages/admin): it contains the project for the frontend of the platform's administrative system (built with [React Admin](https://marmelab.com/react-admin/) framework).
-- [api](packages/api): includes the code for the backend (Rest API) of the platform's administrative system (built with [Adonis](https://adonisjs.com/) framework).
+- [api](packages/api): includes the code for the Rest API of the platform (built with [Adonis](https://adonisjs.com/) framework).
 - [web](packages/web): contains the code for the platform's website (built with [NextJs](https://nextjs.org/) framework).

 ## :rocket: Get Up and Running